unoplatform/uno/doc/articles/common-issues-ioscatalyst.md

 uid: Uno.UI.CommonIssues.IosCatalyst
 ---

-# Issues related to WebAssembly projects
+# Issues related to iOS/Mac Catalyst projects

 ## `Don't know how to marshal a return value of type 'System.IntPtr'`